 A brief economic history of Norway.
 How Norway developed into a rich country long before the discovery of North Sea oil.

-Ask almost any Norwegian about Norway before oil was discovered in 1969, and they will tell you that Norway was poor country before oil was discovered.
+Ask almost any Norwegian about Norway before oil was discovered in 1969, and they will tell you that Norway was poor country before oil.

-It is not strange that they say this because it a myth we get taught in school.
+It is not strange that they say this because it is a myth that we are taught in school.
 I am not sure what the motivation for this story was, because it isn’t true.
 It is true that Norway was poor compared to what it is today.
 The problem is that it gives the impression that Norway was poor in relative terms, which is absolutely wrong.